Feature image for Best Local LLMs for 24GB VRAM: Performance Analysis 2026

 Agentic Coding Capabilities: The Flappy Bird Challenge

-Benchmarks often fail to capture "vibe coding" - the ability of a model to iteratively build a complex creative project without much technical oversight by the user.
-To assess this, we conducted a rigorous Agentic Coding Challenge using the Cline extension within Cursor IDE.
+Benchmarks often fail to capture "vibe coding" - the ability of a model to iteratively build a complex creative project without much technical oversight.
+To assess this, we historically conducted a rigorous Agentic Coding Challenge using the Cline extension within Cursor IDE.

 Test Methodology